 - Full control.
 You know what you've backed up (not reliant on an automated system working/not working) and you know exactly when the backup was made.

 - Full visibility.
-Gives you an opportunity to view files and make sure there's nothing there that shouldn't be.
+Manual backups give you an opportunity to view files and make sure there's nothing there that shouldn't be.

 - Flexible.
 You can do manual backups on any platform that lets you access FTP (not all automatic solutions are compatible with all providers).

 - Secure.
-The backup is already stored locally (off of the original server )so if something was to happen to the entire server, you know you've got a separate copy.
+The backup is already stored locally (off of the original server) so if something were to happen to the entire server, you know you've got a separate copy.

 Website backups through your host